Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

   .attr('display', 'none') // add this line!
 ```

-If an element has display none it is not visible.
+If an element has `display` `none` it is not visible.

-The infor box will become visible when you hover over one of the circle, it should hide when you move the cursor off of the circle.
+The info box will become visible when you hover over one of the circle, it should hide when you move the cursor off of the circle.
 You can do this by adding mous events with D3.

 D3 works with all of the standard JS events but uses it's own syntax of `.on(event, handler)` instead of JavaScript's `.addEventListener(event, handler)`.